addyosmani/backbone-fundamentals/backbone-fundamentals.md

 # Backbone Boilerplate And Grunt-BBB

-[Backbone Boilerplate](https://github.com/tbranyen/backbone-boilerplate/) is an excellent set of best practices and utilities for building Backbone.js applications, created by Backbone contributor [Tim Branyen](https://github.com/tbranyen).
-He organized this boilerplate out of the gotchas, pitfalls and common tasks he ran into over a year of heavily using Backbone to build apps at Bocoup.
+[Backbone Boilerplate](https://github.com/tbranyen/backbone-boilerplate/) is an excellent set of best practices and utilities for building Backbone.js applications.
+It was created by Backbone contributor [Tim Branyen](https://github.com/tbranyen).

+Tim organized this boilerplate out of the gotchas, pitfalls and common tasks he ran into over a year of heavily using Backbone to build apps at Bocoup.
 This includes apps such [StartupDataTrends.com](http://startupdatatrends.com).

-With scaffolding and built in build tasks that take care of minification, concatentation, server, template compilation and more, Backbone Boilerplate (and sister project [Grunt-BBB](https://github.com/backbone-boilerplate/grunt-bbb)) are an excellent choice for developers of all levels.
-I heavily recommend using them as they will give you an enormous start when it comes to getting setup for development.
-They also have some great inline documentation which is also another excellent time-saver.
+With scaffolding and built in build tasks, Backbone Boilerplate (and sister project [Grunt-BBB](https://github.com/backbone-boilerplate/grunt-bbb)) are an excellent choice for developers wishing to get started for development on a Backbone application more swiftly.

 By default, Backbone Boilerplate provides you with:

 * Backbone, [Lodash](https://github.com/bestiejs/lodash) (an [Underscore.js](http://underscorejs.org/) alternative) and [jQuery](http://jquery.com) with an [HTML5 Boilerplate](http://html5boilerplate.com) foundation
 * Boilerplate module code
-* A build tool for template precompilation and, concatenation & minification of all your libraries, application code and CSS
+* A build tool for template pre-compilation and, concatenation & minification of all your libraries, application code and stylesheets
 * Scaffolding support (via grunt-bbb - [B]ackbone [B]oilerplate [B]uild) so you have to spend minimal time writing boilerplate for modules, collections and so on.
 * A Lightweight node.js webserver
 * Numerous other Backbone.js snippets for making your life easier

+Notes on build steps:

+* Template pre-compilation: Using a template library such as Handlebars.js generally involves three steps: (1) reading a raw template, (2) compiling it into a JavaScript function and (3) running the compiled template with your desired data.
+Precompiling eliminates the second step from runtime, by moving this process into a build step.
+* Concatenation: This is the process of combining a number of assets (in our case, script files) into a single (or fewer number) of files to reduce the number of HTTP requests required to obtain them.
+* Minification: This is the process of removing unnecessary characters (e.g white space, new lines, comments) from code and compressing it to reduce the overall size of the scripts being served.

 ## Getting Started